AbstractSDK/abstract/framework/docs/src/3_framework/1_abstract_sdk.md

 We'll dive deeper into the Abstract SDK's APIs in the [Build With Abstract](../4_get_started/1_index.md) section.

-## Base Contracts
+## Module Bases

-Our base contracts are generic CosmWasm contract implementations that:
+Our module bases are generic CosmWasm contract implementations that:

 - Have some state and functionality already implemented.
 - Can be extended and composed by appending your custom logic to them.

 Think of each of these bases as a foundation for building your application using the Abstract SDK.
 There are different types of bases available, each tailored for specific needs and functionalities.

 - <a href="https://crates.io/crates/abstract-app" target="_blank">App</a>
 - <a href="https://crates.io/crates/abstract-adapter" target="_blank">Adapter</a>